US plans diplomatic boycott of Beijing Winter Olympics - The Boston Globe

 Speaking to reporters at a daily briefing, Zhao said such a move would be an “outright political provocation,” but gave no details on how China might retaliate.

-Human rights advocates and lawmakers in the U.S. who support a boycott say it is a necessary step.
-They cite China’s poor record on human rights as justification, saying China is using the games to whitewash its ill treatment of civil rights activists, political dissidents and ethnic minorities.
+Human rights advocates and lawmakers in the United States who support a boycott say it is a necessary step.
+They cite China’s poor record on human rights as justification, saying China is using the games to whitewash its ill treatment of civil rights activists, political dissidents, and ethnic minorities.

 “Without being invited, American politicians keep hyping the so-called diplomatic boycott of the Beijing Winter Olympics, which is purely wishful thinking and grandstanding," Zhao told reporters at a daily briefing.
 “If the U.S. side is bent on going its own way, China will take firm countermeasures."

+“At the same time, this announcement also makes it clear that the Olympic Games and the participation of the athletes are beyond politics and we welcome this,” the IOC statement said.

+House Speaker Nancy Pelosi, who had been advocating for a diplomatic boycott for months, applauded Biden for taking the step.
+Still, she said the IOC “allowing a country notorious for its appalling human rights record to host the Olympics makes a mockery of the Olympic Charter, which states that the Games should seek to foster ‘respect for universal and fundamental ethical principles.’ ”

-The dispatching of high-level delegations to each Olympics has long been a tradition among the U.S. and other leading nations.
-Then-President George W. Bush attended the opening of the 2008 Beijing Olympic Summer Games.
-First lady Jill Biden led the American contingent to the Summer Olympics in Tokyo this year and second gentleman Doug Emhoff led a delegation to the Paralympic Games.
+The dispatching of high-level delegations to each Olympics has long been a tradition among the United States and other leading nations.
+Then-president George W. Bush attended the opening of the 2008 Beijing Olympic Summer Games.
+Jill Biden led the American contingent to the Summer Olympics in Tokyo this year and Doug Emhoff, husband of Vice President Kamala Harris, led a delegation to the Paralympic Games.

-The possibility of a diplomatic boycott comes as the U.S. attempts to stabilize turbulent relations with Beijing, even as it maintains a tough approach toward trade and conflicts over China's actions on Taiwan, human rights, Hong Kong and the South China Sea.

 Advertisement

-It wasn't clear who the U.S. might have sent to Beijing for the games and Zhao's comments appeared to indicate that China has not extended any invitations.
+It wasn’t clear whom the United States might have sent to Beijing for the games and Zhao’s comments appeared to indicate that China has not extended any invitations.

 Australia, whose ties with China have nosedived over a range of disputes, has also raised the possibility of a diplomatic boycott.